07740 877 544 email@example.com

-If you choose to use water based paints, you can always clean the roller pads and store tightly in a sealed bag or container.
-This helps prevent air from drying the roller pad and ensures that you can re-use.
+If you choose to use water based paints, you can always clean the roller pads and store them tightly in a sealed bag or container.
+This helps prevent air from drying the roller pad and ensures you can re-use.
 Again, this can be messy and time consuming.
 You can decide on the advantages of each painting method dependant on your project.

-- Choose the compatible paints for the substrate
+- Choose compatible paints for the substrate

-- Thin the paints if necessary so that they are workable
+- Thin the paints if necessary

 - Plan and divide the painting segments of the panel

 - Always keep a wet edge and work fast

 - Finish the spreading of your brush strokes by long neat strokes